SvetlanaRedkina/Data-Manipulation-with-Regex/README.md

 Regex, or Regular Expressions, is an amazing sequence of characters that comes in handy when we need quickly retrieve data

-This project shows how to filter out data efficiently using Regular Expressions
+I wanted to learn how to filter out data efficiently using RegEx in MySQL, so I came with the idea of this project

 ## Authors

 - [@svetlana_redkina](https://github.com/SvetlanaRedkina)